Creative Writing Concentration Requirements

 - Complete all the requirements for the English Major.

 - Complete four creative writing courses.
-These courses may include: Introduction to Poetry Writing; Introduction to Fiction Writing; Poetry Writing; Fiction Writing; Advanced Fiction Writing; Advanced Poetry Writing; and Special Topics in Creative Writing.
-Other creative writing courses may also count towards the concentration; please consult Creative Writing Director Joyelle McSweeney and confirm that the course you wish to take counts for the concentration.
+These courses may include: Introduction to Poetry Writing; Introduction to Fiction Writing; Poetry Writing; Fiction Writing; Creative Non-fiction; Advanced Fiction Writing; Advanced Poetry Writing; and Special Topics in Creative Writing.
+Other creative writing courses may also count towards the concentration; please consult Creative Writing Director Azareen Van Der Vliet Oloomi and confirm that the course you wish to take counts for the concentration.

-- A Creative Writing Concentrator must take either Advanced Fiction or Advanced Poetry.
+- A Creative Writing Concentrator must take either Advanced Fiction, Advanced Creative Nonfiction or Advanced Poetry.

 - No more than one 200-level creative writing course counts toward the concentration.

-- Two of the creative writing courses a student takes for the Creative Writing Concentration may double count towards the English major; the remaining two courses may not.
-Therefore, an English Major with a Creative Writing Concentration normally takes 12 courses, while a regular English Major only takes ten courses.
+- Three of the creative writing courses a student takes for the Creative Writing Concentration may double count towards the English major; the remaining course may not.
+Therefore, an English Major with a Creative Writing Concentration normally takes 11 courses, while a regular English Major only takes ten courses.
 Double counted courses must be at the 300- or 400- level.

 - Spring of Junior Year is the ideal time to apply for a concentration in creative writing

 Interested in writing a creative writing thesis?
-Consider the Creative Writing Concentration.
+Consider the Creative Writing Honors Concentration.